 This means an encounter can involve a battle of wits, a wrestling match, and a plea for clemency all at the same time and each part of the conflict can affect the others.
-More on this later, but if you want to skip ahead, see Error: Reference source not found, page Error: Reference source not found.
+More on this later, but if you want to skip ahead, see Physical, Mental, and Social, page 7.